knpuniversity/symfony/knpu/ep5-forms/form-rendering-and-variables.md

 ## The Amazing Form Profiler

 There's one *huge* form tool that we haven't looked at yet.
-Your web debug toolbar *should* have a clibboard icon.
+Your web debug toolbar *should* have a clipboard icon.
 Click it.

 This is the profiler for your form, and it's *packed* with stuff that's going to make your form life better.
 If you click `speciesCount`, you can see the different